 Human Impacts Climate Carnival

-This year's 10 Days of Climate Action marked the smash debut of HII's Climate Carnival: a full day of climate themed activities held at the East River State Park in Brooklyn, NY.
+2012's Ten Days of Climate Action marked the smash debut of HII's Climate Carnival: a full day of climate themed activities held at the East River State Park in Brooklyn, NY.
 Hosted by your favorite climate carnival-dwellers, the climate carnival included all of the following: UnsustainaBOWLING with Bozone the Clown, Climate Future Tarot Readings with Madame Climate, Natural Disaster Twister with Floody Mary and Melanie the HII Superwoman, Climate Parade with Drew the Clown, Tara the Ring Leader and Mimi the Mime, and Climate Wheels of Fate Trivia Game with Belinda the Bearded Lady.

 The [Climate] Revolution Begins Within

 Mai Ueda participates in the Human Impacts Institute’s Ten Days of Climate Action with a meditative performance on climate impacts and the human spirit.
 Dressed in a mirrored kimono, her silent tea ceremonies are a metaphor to a reflection of our environment, inside and out.
 Through deliberate movements and traditions, Mai invites audience members to contemplate how love and compassion, tolerance, contentment, a sense of responsibility, and a sense of harmony can be powerful forces of change and happiness.